Skip to content

 Okay, let’s break down the effective interest rate, or “eff interest rate” as we’re calling it.
 Think of it as the real cost of borrowing money or the real return on an investment.
 The nominal, or stated, interest rate is what the lender or institution tells you upfront the surface level number.
 But here’s the kicker: it doesn’t always reflect the true cost.
 The eff interest rate accounts for how often interest is compounded.
 Compounding is where you earn interest on your initial investment and on the accumulated interest.
 The more frequently your interest is compounded (monthly, daily, or even continuously!), the higher the eff interest rate will be compared to the nominal rate.
 A bank may advertise a 6% nominal interest rate, but if it’s compounded monthly, the effective rate will be a bit higher.
 So, always look beneath the surface number to find the actual cost.

-See also Excel Time Calculation
+See also Expense Tracker Excel Template

 Why Does the “eff interest rate” Matter?